 To get a sole mortgage, you need a cash deposit upfront.
 The more you can put down, the more of the property you’ll own straight away, and the smaller your mortgage needs to be.
 It’ll also open you up to a wider selection of mortgage deals.

 You usually need a deposit amount of at least 10% of the property’s value you’re looking to buy.
-But it’s possible to get a mortgage on your own with a 5% deposit by using government schemes such as Help to Buy (for first time buyers) and Shared Ownership.
+But it’s possible to get a mortgage with a lower deposit by using government schemes such as Right to Buy (if you’re a council tenant) or Shared Ownership.
 These schemes can help you get on the property ladder if you can’t save a lot of money.

 With any deposit, you’ll need to provide proof of where it’s come from.
 Acceptable sources include: